opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ## Bridge

-Bridge between GNSS receiver and Atomic clock can be implemented using software or hardware solutions.
+The bridge between the GNSS receiver and the Atomic clock can be implemented using software or hardware solutions.
 The hardware implementation is preferred and is our end goal.

 ### Hardware Implementation
 Here is one of the examples of hardware implementations.